Premier League relegation battle: Latest table, remaining games, analysis

 Burnley

 Sean Dyche’s Clarets will be scrapping away until the bitter end and they have shown some very promising signs in recent weeks.
-They play Brentford, Watford, Norwich and Everton, so it feels like their destiny is in their own hands.
+They lost at Brentford which was a huge blow, but they still have to play Watford, Norwich and Everton, so it feels like their destiny is in their own hands.
 If Wout Weghorst and Maxwel Cornet stay fit, they have a real chance of pulling off a wonderful escape.

 Everton